How to succeed in business: a small business guide

 Key takeaways

-• Define success specifically for your business by setting measurable targets and understanding your personal motivations, as every business owner defines success differently whether through revenue growth, work-life balance, or community impact.
+- Define what business success means to you by setting specific, measurable goals tied to your personal motivations, whether that's revenue growth, work-life balance, or community impact.

 Ask yourself what success means to you